Stainless Steel Fittings Materials: A Comprehensive Guide

 Types and Uses of Stainless Steel Fittings

-* Stainless Steel Tee: Used to divide or combine pipelines into three.
+* Stainless Steel Tee: Used to divide or combine pipe lines into three.
 They can be equal or different diameters.

 Things to Consider When Choosing Stainless Steel Fittings